analog-analytics/ant-droid/README.md

 Android-AntTasks
 ================

-Ant tasks for building command line Android app
+Ant tasks for building command line Android apps.
+Mostly deals with versioning, building and packaging of final  APK files.